Q: Why are your training sessions called “Omega Wolf Trails”?

 A: Divergent thinking skills are those that develop one’s brainstorming abilities that lead to out-of-the-box innovations and ideas – even if they initially seem unrealistic or implausible.
 To think divergently is to allow one’s mind to wander within a mental landscape that may at times seems unfamiliar or even threatening but that can with practice be mastered.

-By setting our team training sessions in majestic natural spaces and pairing them with intensive yet informal seminar-style discussions paired with meals afterward, we encourage participants to strengthen their abilities not only to think great thoughts but also to express them with words and in ways that others easily can comprehend.
+By setting our team training sessions in majestic natural spaces and pairing them with informal seminar-style discussions and shared meals afterward, we encourage participants to strengthen their abilities not only to think great thoughts but also to express them with words and in ways that others easily can comprehend.

 Q: What do you mean by “alternative forms of group-based leadership”?